-There are different treatment systems for different contaminants, so WSC recommends that you always consult a Water Treatment Specialist and be sure that the treatment system is certified.
+There are different treatment systems for different contaminants, so WSC recommends that you always consult a certified water treatment professional and be sure that the treatment system is certified.
 You can locate a certified water treatment professional on Water Quality Association’s website or contact the wellcare® Hotline for assistance.

 Your well pump system can be adjusted to give you a service pressure that will meet your expectations.
 The surging of your water coming from your faucets is a sign that the air change in your water tank is out of balance with your pressure switch or the diaphragm in the tank is torn.
 Your water tank may need to be replaced.
 The surging will eventually lead to pump failure.
 Contact a licensed well contractor to inspect your system for this problem.

 Your pressure tank should be the same as your pump’s cut on setting.
 For example: 30/50 setting would have a pump cut on of 28 psi, 40/60 cut on is 38 psi, and 50/70 cut on is 48 psi.
 To adjust a tank’s air pressure, first shut off electric power to the pump.
 Open a faucet near the tank and drain completely.
-Then follow the breitling replica manufacturer’s instructions for adjusting the pressure.
-However, we suggest you contact a well contractor to make any repairs on your well.
+Then follow the manufacturer’s instructions for adjusting the pressure.
+However, we suggest you contact a licensed well contractor to make any repairs on your well.
 To locate a licensed well contractor in your area our interactive map may help.
 If you have any questions or need help contact our wellcare® Hotline.

 No, the water will not drain back into the pressure tank.
 During normal operation of a well pump system there is a pressure control switch, which reads water pressure within your pipe line.
 The switch controls the flow of electricity to your pump when you are using water from your system.
 When you stop using water, your pressure tank will fill with water until an upper pressure setting is reached and at that moment the pressure switch will interrupt the flow of electricity to the pump and the pump will stop pumping water.
 A valve, just above your pump will close and hold the water pressure in your system.
 When you use enough water, the cycle will start over.